 Redistricting Reform Resources

 The resources below provide information for those wanting to learn more about redistricting reform and how to end gerrymandering.
-Some of the resources included here are intended for use by other local League's interested in using the material that LWV-Wake has developed.
+Many of the documents are useful for sharing with your legislators.
 (Simply click on the words in blue text to download PDF documents.)
-Additional League-related materials are available on the LWV-NC website.

 Learn About the issue

-- Summary of NC Redistricting Lawsuits - This three-page summary briefly reviews the major lawsuits challenging racial and partisan gerrymandering in North Carolina.
+- Brief Summary of Redistricting Lawsuits - This document briefly reviews the current status of lawsuits challenging racial and partisan gerrymandering.